Solar 101: the 4 numbers that matter

 Now that you understand imports and exports are what matter, let's look at who controls these rates in Texas.

-In most of Texas, electricity service is split: your utility company (ONCOR, CenterPoint, TNMP, etc.) owns the power lines, while your retail provider (Meter, TXU, Reliant, etc.) sells you electricity and buys your excess solar power.
+In most of Texas, electricity service is split: your utility company (ONCOR, CenterPoint, TNMP, etc.) owns the power lines, while the electricity provider you choose sets your plan rates and solar credits.
+Retail electricity providers like TXU and Reliant do this directly; Meter is the customer-facing energy provider for Meter plans.

 Think of it like streaming.
-AT&T owns the internet cables (utility), while YouTube provides the content (retailer).
+AT&T owns the internet cables (utility), while YouTube provides the content (provider).
 With solar, you're both watching videos (importing) AND uploading videos (exporting).

-You can't choose your utility company since it's determined by your address, but you can choose your retail provider and switch anytime to get better solar buyback rates.
+You can't choose your utility company since it's determined by your address, but you can choose your electricity provider and switch anytime to get better solar buyback rates.

 Let's look at a typical Texas home: consumption was 1,800 kWh and solar production was 1,500 kWh.
 Here's how that might translate to a bill (assuming 1,000 kWh of solar production was consumed by the home):